Your Guide to Planning, Planting and Growing Peonies

 Depending on the variety, most peonies are at least 3-feet tall and 3-feet wide at maturity.
 So it’s important to allow room for them to fill out.
 Surrounding peonies with a support cage will help keep the flowers upright.
 Use a ready-made peony support or fashion your own from wood slats or remesh/steel reinforcing wire.
 Supports should be put in place in early spring -- before the plants are 12" tall.

 Peonies are carefree plants that are rarely troubled by pests or disease.
-It takes at two to three years for a young peony plant to get established, but once it has settled in, it will bloom reliably every year.
+It takes at least two to three years for a young peony plant to get established, but once it has settled in, it will bloom reliably every year.

 Peonies are fantastic cut flowers.
 They last for days in a vase and most varieties are also wonderfully fragrant.
 Peony stems may be cut when the buds are in "marshmellow" stage, and stored in the refrigerator (in water) for several weeks.
 Bring the stems out into room temperature and the buds will open after several days.